Joiversen/Contribution/README.md

 If you never used GitHub, get up to speed with [Understanding the GitHub flow](https://guides.github.com/introduction/flow/) or follow one of the great free interactive courses in the [GitHub learning lab](https://lab.github.com/) on working with GitHub and working with MarkDown, the syntax this project's documentation is in.

-This project is [MPL-2.0](LICENSE.md), which essentially means that the project, along with your contributions is in the public domain in ::: ÆNDRE ::: whatever jurisdiction possible, and everyone can do whatever they want with it.
+This project is [MPL-2.0](LICENSE.md), which essentially means that this project, is in the public domain, and any fixes and enhancements to the code of this project must be shared with OS2 and the public domain.
+However, you are still allowed to combine the code of this project, with code under other licenses (open or proprietary).

 ### 1. Make your changes